 For so long, you have worked at a job and at home, cultivating a successful career and a loving family.
 Focus on the future may have been limited to next year or even next week.
 However, as the years progress, it is important to consider what will happen when you are no longer able to make decisions about your own health, finances, or business.
 Life is unpredictable.
 One never knows when sudden medical needs will arise, or an unexpected death will occur.
 Having a plan already in place can ease some of the worry in these stressful situations.
 Though it can be difficult and emotional, it is important to put a plan in place today.

-If you are seeking more information because you have already considered the uncertainty of the future, our website can provide information to help get you started planning your estate.
-If an unanticipated change has occurred and you need help now, don’t hesitate to call our office today at (803) 358-7214 to have your questions answered by an experienced member of our team.
+Whether you are seeking more information because you have already considered the uncertainty of the future or because an unanticipated change has occurred and you need help now, don’t hesitate to call our office today at (803) 358-7214 to have your questions answered by an experienced member of our team.

-How Estate Planning Now Can Avoid Future Trouble for Lexington Residents
+How Estate Planning Now Can Avoid Future Trouble for Lexington and Aiken Residents

 Devising a plan before a need arises can help families save time and money, while avoiding disputes during emotional moments.
 With a plan already in place, it is possible that families can:

-- Avoid probate.
-Estates can end up in probate for years, bleeding the estate of its resources and leaving families with little or nothing when the litigation resolves and final debts are paid.
+Avoid probate.
+Estates can end up in probate for years, bleeding the estate of its resources and leaving families with little or nothing when the court process resolves, and final debts are paid.
 With the right planning, it is possible to avoid probate entirely.

-- Protect assets.
-Proper planning can protect the estate from taxes, creditors, or anyone else claiming a right to your money or property, preserving the maximum amount of your resources for loved ones.
+Protect assets.
+Proper planning can protect the estate from taxes, creditors, probate costs, or litigation over your money or property, preserving the maximum amount of your resources for your loved ones.